Technical Background

 FoodAtlas is an AI-powered tool that maps the complex relationships between food, chemicals, and diseases.
 It not only identifies the types and quantities of chemicals in the foods we consume but also explores their potential health impacts.

-Our system continuously monitors new research, extracting data on chemical concentrations and disease correlations, which are then integrated into our knowledge base.
+Our system continuously monitors new research, extracting data on chemical concentrations and disease correlations.
 This data is cross-referenced with established databases, such as PubChem, and incorporated into our knowledge graph.

 Knowledge Graph

-FoodAtlas uses a knowledge graph to store and organize the vast number of interconnected entities including foods, chemicals, and their relations.
-Each connection constitutes a triplet–a row in our knowledge base–containing a head, a tail, and their relationship.
+FoodAtlas uses a knowledge graph to systematically store and organize a vast network of interconnected entities, including foods, chemicals, diseases, and their relationships.
+Each connection is represented as a triplet–a structured entry in our knowledge base–consisting of a head entity, a tail entity, and their relationship.
+To enhance the reliability of food-related insights, FoodAtlas also incorporates rich metadata, including detailed entity information and supporting evidence for each relationship.

 Graph Semantics